UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 Let's try and obtain some statistics from our hockey data we've been playing with.

-Task:
+Tasks:
 - Find the statistics of both categorical and quantitative columns.
-Save the dataframe in an object called `hockey_stats`
+Save the dataframe in an object called `hockey_stats`.
-- Display it
+- Display it.

 <codeblock id="01_27a">